iterative/dvc.org/content/docs/command-reference/move.md

 `dvc move` behaves like `mv src dst`, moving `src` to the given `dst` path, but it also renames and updates the corresponding `.dvc` file appropriately.
-If the destination path (`dst`) is a directory and already exists, the source code file or directory (`src`) is moved unchanged into this folder along with the corresponding `.dvc` file.
+If the destination path is a directory and already exists, the source file or directory is moved into this folder along with the corresponding `.dvc` file.

 Let's imagine the following scenario: